 Your business may also have statutory responsibilities to report on its annual emissions of certain substances into the air, water or land.

-You are legally obliged to report to the pollution inventory if your company operates under a Part A (1) Environmental Permit, and you have been given a notice under Regulation 60 of the Environmental Permitting Regulations 2010; if you operate a sewage treatment works business with a capacity at 100,000 population equivalents or more; if you dispose of radioactive waste covered by a permit issued under the Environmental Permitting Regulations 2010; if you run an opencast mine or quarry with a surface area over 25 hectares; or if you operate an underground mine and related operation with no capacity.
+You are legally obliged to report to the pollution inventory if your company operates under a Part A (1) Environmental Permit, and you have been given a notice under Regulation 60 of the Environmental Permitting Regulations 2010; assuming that you operate a sewage treatment works business with a capacity at 100,000 population equivalents or more; if you dispose of radioactive waste covered by a permit issued under the Environmental Permitting Regulations 2010; if you run an opencast mine or quarry with a surface area over 25 hectares; or if you operate an underground mine and related operation with no capacity.

 Your pollution inventory reporting returns need to be submitted by 28 February of each reporting year.
 This can be done online.